-In 1957, the LAS Institute of Physics established the Laboratory of Theoretical Physics (headed by Viktors Veldre), which studied electron and atomic collisions, nuclear physics, magnetohydrodynamics and solid state physics.
-In 1967, on the basis of the LVU Department of Experimental Physics, the Spectroscopy Problem Laboratory (headed by E. Krauliņa) was established, which was engaged in the investigation of various elemental collisions and photoprocesses in the gaseous phase, using modern spectroscopy methods and lasers.
-After expanding its research activities, the Spectroscopy Problem Laboratory was completely occupied by the Old Riga building at Šķūņu street 4.
+In 1967, on the basis of the University of Latvia Department of Experimental Physics, the Spectroscopy Problem Laboratory (headed by Elza Krauliņa) was established, which was engaged in the investigation of various elemental collisions and photoprocesses in the gaseous phase, using modern spectroscopy methods and lasers.
+After expanding its research activities, in 1988 the laboratory was reorganised as Branch of Spectroscopy under University of Latvia Department of Scientific Research and completely occupied the building on Šķūņu street 4 in the Old Riga.

-An important milestone in the history of the Institute was the European Commission's support for the Fifth Framework Program of Excellence project in basic nanophysics research and applications in 2002.
+An important milestone in the history of the Institute was the European Commission's support for the Fifth Framework Programme project ‘Centre of Excellence in basic nanophysics research and applications’ in 2002.

 Directors: